-Summer Chinook spawning consisted of 2,112 redds in 2018, which was below both the 5-year and long-term averages, 3,828 and 2,211, respectively.
-Redd counts were below average in the upper Okanogan reaches (05, and 06) and the Similkameen River (S1 and S2), but redd counts actually increased compared to the average in the lower Okanogan River (reaches 01, 02, 03, and 04) (Table 15).
+Summer/fall Chinook spawning consisted of 2,371 redds in 2019, which was above the long-term average (2,216 for 1989-2019) but below the more recent 5-year average of 3,451.
+Redd counts were below average across most reaches in the Okanogan and Similkameen rivers (01, 04, 05, 06, S1, and S2) but actually increased compared to the average in the lower Okanogan River (reaches 02, 03) (Table 15).

-The redd count in reach 06 was the lowest count since 2010 and spawning in reach S1 was the lowest on record, which dates back to 2006.
-These two adjacent reaches, along with reach 05 (which also saw substantially fewer redds) still provide the primary spawning habitat for summer Chinook in the Okanogan/Similkameen basin, comprising 77.0% of the total spawning in 2018.
-One objective of the CJHP is to increase the spatial distribution of spawning into the lower reaches of the Okanogan, where historically, a low proportion of the spawning activity has occurred.
-The 2018 redd counts showed an increase in the proportion of redds in all the lower Okanogan reaches (01 thru 05), but especially reaches 02, 03, and 04.
+The redd count in reach 06 - which most years, supports the largest proportion of natural-origin spawners - was the second lowest count on record, which dates back to 2006.
+Likewise, reach S1 in the Similkameen River - which generally supports the highest proportion of hatchery-origin spawners has its third lowest redd count going back to 2006.
+These two adjacent reaches, along with reach 05 (which also saw a slight reduction in the number of redd) still provide the primary spawning habitat for summer/fall Chinook in the Okanogan/Similkameen basin, comprising 76% of the total spawning in 2019.
+One objective of the CJHP is to increase the spatial distribution of spawning into the lower reaches of the Okanogan.
+Historically, a low proportion of the spawning activity has occurred in these reaches (01 - 04), likely due to lower quality spawning habitat (increased fine substrate, reduced gradient, increased pool habitat).
+The 2019 redd counts showed an increase in the proportion of redds in reaches 01, 02, and 03 - continuing the trend from 2017 and 2018.
 Although the changes are modest, they represent progress towards a goal that will likely take a long time to fully achieve.
-CJHP Chinook reared at the Omak pond acclimation site may be contributing to increased spawning in lower reaches through natal homing.
+CJHP Chinook reared at the Omak Pond acclimation site (located around the break between reach 03 and 04) may be contributing to increased spawning in lower reaches through natal homing.
 Continued monitoring of redd and carcass distribution will be critical to evaluate this metric.